Our number two on day number two of our fill-in adventure together.

 Some right, little right, no right, of to have the employees look a certain way.

-Now, if if if your first thought is to say none, that everything should be appearance blind, let me introduce you to a concept called Hooters.
+Now, if if your first thought is to say none, that everything should be appearance blind, let me introduce you to a concept called Hooters.

-And boy, I don't know about where you live, but we got 14 things that are that are opening up and read about this in I Love Dallas Fort Worth, chapter 512.
+And boy, I don't know about where you live, but we got 14 things that are that are opening up and read about this.

 We have there's a little sports bar called the Tilted Kilt.

-There's another bar no, that's I think it's a barbecue.
+There's another, I think it's a barbecue.

-When we are making rulings based on how we feel about uh is that disability or whatever, how we feel uh you know I I have every ounce of the proper empathy for what it's like to go through life being three feet tall.
+I have every ounce of the proper empathy for what it's like to go through life being three feet tall.

-That that's gotta be a challenge every day.
+That's got to be a challenge every day.

 But if I let my empathy, if I allow that to morph into an attitude that forces three foot tall employees into work environments where the business is hurt by it, then I'm crazy.